Is American Airlines the most comfortable airline?

 In-Flight Entertainment

-I realised that having a reasonable in-flight entertainment system can significantly enhance your travel.
+I realized that having a reasonable in-flight entertainment system can significantly enhance your travel.
 There is nothing more boring than being forced to sit for hours on a plane, but if one can watch a movie or a show, time goes by in a flash.
-It also helps distract you from having to sit in an uncomfortable chair for an extended period of time.
-Currently, American Airlines has some of their aircraft equipped with seat-back entertainment screens, while others have switched to the BYOD (Bring Your Own Device) model, where passengers can stream content on their own devices on some of their aircraft.
+It also helps distract you from having to sit in an uncomfortable chair for an extended period.
+Currently, American Airlines has some of their aircraft equipped with seat-back entertainment screens, while others have switched to the BYOD (Bring Your Device) model, where passengers can stream content on their own devices on some of their aircraft.

 Food and Beverage Service